Multi-neutron correlations in light nuclei via ab-initio lattice simulations: Supplemental Material

 \subsection{Schematic illustration of four-neutron correlations in $^{7}$H}

 Figure~\ref{sm0} schematically illustrates the angular coordinates used to characterize the four-body correlations in light nuclei, using $^{7}$H as an example.
-The four neutrons can be partitioned into two neutron-neutron pairs.
-We adopt the same two-body angular definitions $(\theta,\varphi)$ for each pair as in the two-body correlation function, and define the pair vectors $\mathbf{n}_{1}$ and $\mathbf{n}_{2}$ as the relative displacement vectors connecting the two neutrons within each pair.
-The intra-pair opening angles $\theta_{1}$ and $\theta_{2}$ quantify the internal compactness of the pairs, while $\varphi_{1}$ and $\varphi_{2}$ encode the degree of radial asymmetry between the two neutrons within a pair (as in the two-body analysis).
+The four neutrons are grouped into two neutron-neutron pairs, and for each pair we adopt the same two-body angular variables $(\theta,\varphi)$ as in the two-body correlation function.
+We define the pair vectors $\mathbf{n}_{1}$ and $\mathbf{n}_{2}$ as the relative displacement vectors connecting the two neutrons within each pair.
+The intra-pair opening angles $\theta_{1}$ and $\theta_{2}$ quantify the compactness of the pairs, while $\varphi_{1}$ and $\varphi_{2}$ encode the degree of radial asymmetry between the two neutrons within a pair (as in the two-body analysis).
 The angle $\Theta$ characterizes the relative opening between the pair c.m. vectors, and the torsion angle $\zeta \equiv \angle(\mathbf n_1,\mathbf n_2) = \arccos\!\left(\frac{\left|\mathbf n_1\cdot \mathbf n_2\right|}{|\mathbf n_1|\,|\mathbf n_2|}\right)$ measures the non-coplanarity (twist) between the two neutron-neutron pair vectors.
 This set of angles provides a convenient parameterization of the four-neutron geometry and underlies the angular distributions discussed in the main text.